modal-labs/gpu-glossary/gpu-glossary/device-software/thread-block.md

 or more thread blocks (in the form of a
 [thread block grid](/gpu-glossary/device-software/thread-block-grid)), each of which contains one or more [warps](/gpu-glossary/device-software/warp).
-Blocks can be arbitrarily sized, but they are typically multiples of the [warp](/gpu-glossary/device-software/warp) size (32 on all current CUDA GPUs).
+Blocks can be arbitrarily sized, up to a limit of 1024 on current devices, but they are typically multiples of the [warp](/gpu-glossary/device-software/warp) size (32 on current devices).